jellejurre/VRCTools-Packaging/README.md

   <output>  Output directory path

 Options:
   --releaseUrl <releaseUrl>              Url of the release [] --unityReleaseUrl <unityReleaseUrl>    Url of the release of the unitypackage [] --releaseVersion <releaseVersion>      Version to use for the release, if not specified it will be taken from the package.json []
-  --novcc                              don't build the vcc zip file [default: False] --nounity                            don't build the unitypackage [default: False] --action                             is it running on github actions? [default: False] --version                            Show version information -?, -h, --help                       Show help and usage information
+  --novcc                                don't build the vcc zip file [default: False] --nounity                              don't build the unitypackage [default: False] --action                               is it running on github actions? [default: False] --customJsonFields <customJsonFields>  custom json fields to add to the package.json [] --version                              Show version information -?, -h, --help                         Show help and usage information
 ```